D Generation

-D Generation (also known as DGen) are an American glam punk band formed in 1991 in New York City.
+D Generation (also known as DGen) is an American glam punk band formed in 1991 in New York City.
 They released three albums and several EPs, to much critical acclaim, before breaking up in 1999.
 In 2011 the band reunited for a series of shows in Europe and the United States.
 In 2016, the band reunited again and, on July 29, 2016, they released their fourth album, Nothing Is Anywhere.
 The group's sound blurs the lines between punk rock, glam rock and garage rock.

 History

-The original line-up for D Generation consisted of vocalist Jesse Malin (who had previously played with New York band Heart Attack during the late 1980s), guitarist Danny Sage (also an ex-Heart Attack member), John Carco on bass, Howie Pyro on guitar, and drummer Michael Wildwood (Danny Sage's brother).
+The original lineup for D Generation consisted of vocalist Jesse Malin (who had previously played with New York band Heart Attack during the late 1980s), guitarist Danny Sage (also an ex-Heart Attack member), John Carco on bass, Howie Pyro on guitar, and drummer Michael Wildwood (Danny Sage's brother).
 The band had not yet been named, although much of the material would later be performed and recorded by D Generation.
 The line up did not last.
 After bassist John Carco quit (later to join forces with Dee Dee Ramone), Malin and Pyro (who had switched to bass) continued to play, naming the band and adding Richard Bacchus on guitar, and Sage and Wildwood left briefly to finish up their previous projects and were replaced for a brief time, 4 months only, by Georgie Seville and Belvy K respectively.
-Sage and Wildwood soon returned, solidifying the line-up that lasted for the majority of their career.
+Sage and Wildwood soon returned, solidifying the lineup that lasted for the majority of their career.

 Debut release, No Lunch and touring

 The band first signed with Chrysalis Records, with whom they released their debut album, D Generation.
-Despite a generally favourable critical and audience reaction, the album's promotional support was abruptly pulled following the appointment of a new executive at the label, who didn't like the band's music.
+Despite a generally favorable critical and audience reaction, the album's promotional support was abruptly pulled following the appointment of a new executive at the label, who didn't like the band's music.
 The band left Chrysalis at the beginning of 1995, and signed with Columbia Records in April of that year.
 The band released their second album, No Lunch, on the label in 1996.
 The Cars frontman Ric Ocasek produced the record.
 Around this time D Generation played shows supporting such bands as Social Distortion, Ramones, and Kiss.
 Shortly after, Bacchus left the band, and was replaced by ex-Murphy's Law and Agnostic Front member Todd Youth.
 The band toured Europe with Green Day in early 1998.